lawrennd/old_talks/_mlai/week10.md

 \includediagram{../slides/diagrams/ml/logistic}
 }

-\notes{
-### Basis Function
+\subsection{Basis Function}

-We'll define our prediction, objective and gradient functions below.
+\notes{We'll define our prediction, objective and gradient functions below.
 But before we start, we need to define a basis function for our model.
 Let's start with the linear basis.

 \setupcode{import numpy as np}
 \loadcode{linear}{mlai}

-### Prediction Function
+\subsection{Prediction Function}

 Now we have the basis function let's define the prediction function.